dotnet/performance/src/benchmarks/micro/README.md

         "C:\Projects\corefx_fork\bin\runtime\netcoreapp-Windows_NT-Release-x64\CoreRun.exe"
 ```

-If you **prefer to use dotnet cli** for that, you need to pass the path to cli via the `--cli` argument.
+If you **prefer to use dotnet cli** instead of CoreRun, you need to pass the path to cli via the `--cli` argument.

 BenchmarkDotNet allows you to run the benchmarks for private builds of [Full .NET Framework](../../../docs/benchmarkdotnet.md#Private-CLR-Build) and [CoreRT](../../../docs/benchmarkdotnet.md#Private-CoreRT-Build)